ArifDoenmez/Marketing-Affinity-Score-Model-for-Car-Insurance/README.md

 # Marketing Affinity Score Model for Car Insurance

 This project focuses on analyzing customer data to build a predictive model that identifies customers with a high affinity for purchasing a car insurance policy.
-The goal is to leverage data science and machine learning techniques in R to help focus marketing efforts on the most promising leads.
+The goal is to leverage data science and machine learning (ML) techniques in R to help focus marketing efforts on the most promising leads.

 The entire analysis, from data exploration to final model evaluation, is contained in the R script: `marketing_affinity_score_model.R`.